Merzasphor/MWSE/docs/source/types/tes3nonDynamicData.md

 ### `skills`

+*Read-only*.
 A table of references to all 27 skills.

 **Returns**: